sadlikeyourdad/STM32-Projects/README.md

 # STM32-Projects
-A collection of my STM32 microcontroller projects.
+A collection of my STM32 projects.
+I use STM32f401RE Nucleo board
 STM32 Projects Repository
 Introduction
 Welcome to my STM32 Projects Repository!
 This repository is a collection of various projects I've undertaken while learning and exploring the STM32 platform and embedded systems in general.
 The projects range from simple experiments to more complex applications, each aimed at understanding different aspects of STM32 microcontrollers and embedded system design.